geshan/geshan.github.com/posts/2020-11-14-nodejs-for-php-developers.md

 > When you install node, npm is bundled with it.
 This eliminates the need to install packages at a different stage in the docker build.

 In the above Dockerfile multi-stage docker build is used to separate production and development docker images.
 Having the package manager (npm) bundled and having the web-server as part of the language/runtime is something different in Node.js for PHP developers.
+If you are interested more in Dockering a Node.js applicaiton step-by-step follow this [tutorial](/blog/2020/11/nodejs-with-docker/).

 ## Conclusion